Vizzuality/devismos/_docs/onboarding/index.md

 Is another meeting we have every friday.
 This is a relaxed meeting where you can share any cool technology you're exploring, problems you're phasing in your projects, or simply just chat with the team.
 This is a space where we as a team just wants to have fun.
 The agenda is posted in our frontismos slack channel, you can comment there if you have anything you want to discuss with the team.

+More information about our recurring meetings can be found [here](http://localhost:4000/frontismos/docs/recurrent-activities/index/).

+### Peer programming sessions

+Every week you will get one random front end colleague assigned with you, you get one hour to code/discuss anything you want, you can decide any time in the week to perform this session. this will be announced on the frontismos slack channel.

 ## Your first day